MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 [screenshot of example SQL audit log data]

-To export SQL audit logs to my organization's [Azure data lake](https://docs.microsoft.com/azure/architecture/data-guide/scenarios/data-lake):
+To export SQL audit logs to your organization's [Azure data lake](https://docs.microsoft.com/azure/architecture/data-guide/scenarios/data-lake):

 1. Sign in to the Power Platform admin center.